bmatsuo/lmdb-go/README.md

 ###API coverage

-The lmdb-go project aims for *complete* feature coverage for LMDB.
+The lmdb-go project aims for complete feature coverage for LMDB (within reason).
 Some notable features:

 - Subtransactions are fully supported.